tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 Run the tests and verify that this step works.

 The setup still works.
-But we are not using the database yet.
+But we aren't using the database yet.

 We used the in memory implementation as a working reference.
 If we now use the same tests and use it to drive the sql implementation, we have a fast and easy to change repository.
 And a harder to change but more